Joey Walsh (rugby league)

-Joey Walsh (born 18 May 2006) is an Australian rugby league footballer who plays as a for the Manly Sea Eagles in the National Rugby League (NRL).
+Joey Walsh (born 18 May 2006) is an Australian rugby league footballer who plays as a for the Manly Warringah Sea Eagles in the National Rugby League (NRL).

 Background

-Walsh attend St. Augustine's college in Brookvale playing Rugby Union.
+Walsh attended High School across the road from Brookvale Oval at the prestigious rugby union school St. Augustine's College playing Fly-Half.
 He got selected and captained the Australian U18's Union team playing as a Fly-Half.
 He was previously in the Sydney Roosters system being selected in a NSW Representative team in 2022.
 Manly beat the Canterbury Bulldogs, the Dolphins and Rugby Australia to the signature for Walsh, signing a three-year deal until 2027.

 Walsh is a Narraweena Hawks junior from the Manly District Junior Rugby League and was added to Manly’s Top 30 roster ahead of the 2025 season.

 Career

 In round 27 2025, Walsh made his NRL debut for Manly against the New Zealand Warriors at 4 Pines Park in Brookvale.
 Coming off the bench in a 27-26 win.